Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 How do Sailboat Wind Vanes Work?

 Wind vane steering involves some complex physics, which I stopped caring about after college.
 I’ll do my best to simplify this.
-There will be a quiz at the end.

 Wind vanes always want to point into the wind, right?
 So you rotate the thingy on top of the rig so it points into the wind on the point of sail that you want to be on.